JoHwanhee/FloatingRestServer/README.md

 2. Create route in run time.
 3. Easily to add rest resource.

-## To do

-1. Support regular expression on raw url.

 ## How to use

 #### 0. Make the routes